Telford homes evacuated after police find 'suspected explosive device'

 A number of Telford homes have been evacuated after police found a 'suspected explosive device'.

-Telford & Wrekin Police said that the device had been found at a property in Saxon Court, Leegomery, earlier this evening - Tuesday, March 3.
+Telford & Wrekin Police said the device was found at a property in Saxon Court, Leegomery, on Tuesday evening (March 3).

-Police said a 100 metre cordon is in place and surrounding homes have been evacuated as a precaution.
+A police cordon has been put in place and surrounding homes evacuated as a precaution.

+A number of roads in Leegomery have been closed as part of the cordoned-off area, with West Mercia Police officers, Shropshire Fire and Rescue Service crews and Telford & Wrekin Council workers in attendance.

 An explosive ordinance disposal team has been called to the scene to assess the situation.